 Save water and money by fixing leaks or plumbing issues quickly.
 This should be carried out by a licensed plumber.

-The City offers relief to customers who have receive a high water bill because of a concealed leak and have had the leak repaired by a licensed plumber in a timely manner.
-Other conditions apply.
+The City offers relief to customers who have received a high water bill because of a concealed leak and have had the leak repaired by a licensed plumber in a timely manner.
+Conditions apply.

 To apply for relief from a concealed leak, we require customers to complete a water and sewage leakage relief application.